 108 E. University Dr., Tempe, AZ 85281 | (480) 968-6800

-Canopy by Hilton Tempe Downtown features a rooftop bar on the 14th floor, Alibi, and is a newer hot spot for viewing sunsets, eating scrumptious food and sippin’ on hand crafted cocktails.
-Head on over to their rooftop to cool off in their pool or take part in the many happenings that they offer such as live music, themed soirées and more!
-Check out their upcoming events here.
+Canopy by Hilton Tempe Downtown features Alibi Tempe, a rooftop bar and pool on the 14th floor.
+This hotel is a newer hot spot for viewing sunsets, eating scrumptious food and sippin’ on hand-crafted cocktails.
+Cool off in the pool or check out the many monthly happenings they offer, such as live music, themed soirées and more!
+Check out their upcoming events.

 11 E. 7th St., Tempe, AZ 85281 | (480) 968-8885